apoterenko/smart-logger/README.md

 # ts-smart-logger

-The implementation of logger for TypeScript (TS 2 compatible).
+An implementation of logger at TypeScript (TS 2 compatible).

 ## Installation